amosdudley/weblog/_posts/2015-03-01-A Minimal Mendel.md

 The print bed is the largest shortcoming of the mendelmin.
 I used the old HBP (heated build platform) from my i2, which mounts to the Y carriage at four points.
 This makes no sense, and needs to be revisited.
 A planar surface is defined by three points, and any extra mounting points distort the build surface if they aren't precisely in plane.
 There are a number of existing compatible designs for Y carriages / build platforms, so I will probably just use one of these.
-I also had a bed levelling probe that would mount to the X carriage as a goal, but it was an extra feature that I cut from the final design.
+I also had in mind a bed levelling probe that would mount to the X carriage, but it was an extra feature that I cut from the final design.
 The X carriage didn't need extra weight.

 ## Success rate